TumorinGerman/beauty_salon_react_reduxToolKit/README.md

 - Backend Firebase

 Main application features:
-- Login Users with e-mail confirmation
+- Create new Users with e-mail confirmation.
+- The user can send an email message to the administrator from the site.
 - If user is logged in, he can choose the day and time of reception, as well as the necessary services.
 If some days / hours are busy, they will not be available for selection.
+- He can also change previously entered personal data.

 ![Image alt](https://github.com/TumorinGerman/beauty_salon_react_reduxToolKit/blob/master/screeshot.png)